conradolandia/fontsampler/README.md

 ### Testing

-The project includes comprehensive tests for large font collections and performance benchmarks.
+The project includes tests for large font collections and performance benchmarks.
 Some tests require FontForge for generating test fonts.

 #### Test Dependencies